 |If an external key has been imported and a certificate already exists, skip step 2.|

 or generate the key:

 Step 2: Create a self-signed certificate for that key.
 The only use for the X.509 certificate is to satisfy PIV/PKCS #11 lib.
 It needs to be able to extract the public-key from the smartcard, and to do that through the X.509 certificate.

 yubico-piv-tool -a verify-pin -a selfsign-certificate -s 9a -S "/CN=SSH key/" -i public.pem -o cert.pem

 yubico-piv-tool -a import-certificate -s 9a -i cert.pem

-Export the public key in correct format for ssh and once you got it, add it to authorized_keys on the target system.
+Step 5: Export the public key in correct format for SSH and then add it to authorized_keys on the target system.

-This can also be setup to work with ssh-agent: (Optional)
+Step 7: (Optional) This can also be set up to work with ssh-agent:

-To confirm that the ssh-agent correctly finds that key and getting the public key in correct format:
+Confirm that the ssh-agent finds the correct key and gets the public key in the correct format by running: